MjCote/CHEM-308/README.md

+# Bates College
-# Chemistry 308: Topics in Physical Chemistry
+# Department of Chemistry and Biochemistry

 This is an upper level chemistry class that extends students' previous experience with quantum chemistry.
 There is an emphasis on linear algebra--operators are represented by matrices, quantum states by vectors--and numerical methods.